-Call center analytics are crucial to monitoring and improving both call center management and the customer experience.
+Call center analytics is crucial to monitoring and improving both call center management and the customer experience.

-Although Call Center as a Service (CCaaS) platforms provide basic insights, they lack the level of sophistication needed to help businesses identify trends in call center operations, agent performance, and customer engagement levels.
+Although contact center as a service (CCaaS) platforms provide basic insights, they lack the level of sophistication needed to help businesses identify trends in call center operations, agent performance, and customer engagement levels.

 Call center analytics provide a 360-degree view of real-time and historical call center activity, complete with pre-made and customizable reporting templates.

 In this article, we’ll explore what call center analytics are, how they’ll help you optimize agents and decrease customer wait times, and the benefits quality call center monitoring offers.

 Jump to ↓

 - Essential Analytics Features in a Call Center Software

 - How Does Call Center Analytics Impact Customer Experience?